 If all of the inspectors consent, any inspector may participate in a meeting of inspectors by telephone or other communication device provided all can communicate with each other during the meeting.
 Inspectors who participate in a meeting in this fashion are deemed to be present at the meeting.

 Individual inspectors have no power to call meetings on their own.
 The powers of the inspectors are exercised by the majority.
 Moreover, all decisions must be specific and recorded in a resolution.
 All discussions and resolutions must also be recorded in the minutes of the meetings.
-After they are signed by the chairperson (usually the trustee), these minutes form part of the proposal or bankruptcy estate file.
+After they are signed by the chairperson (usually the LIT), these minutes form part of the proposal or bankruptcy estate file.

 Conflict between creditors and inspectors (section 119)

-If there is a conflict between the directions given to the trustee by a general meeting of creditors and those given by a meeting of inspectors concerning the administration of the estate, the directions given by the creditors prevail.
+If there is a conflict between the directions given to the LIT by a general meeting of creditors and those given by a meeting of inspectors concerning the administration of the estate, the directions given by the creditors prevail.

-If a trustee or any interested person is in doubt about a decision made by the inspectors, the trustee or the interested person may apply to the court to have the decision reviewed and to ask for direction.
+If a LIT or any interested person is in doubt about a decision made by the inspectors, the LIT or the interested person may apply to the court to have the decision reviewed and to ask for direction.
 The court may review the inspectors' decision or action and may revoke or vary any such action or decision.
 It may then give such directions, permission or authority as it deems proper, including referring the matter back to the inspectors for reconsideration.